 A caffeine headache has been experienced by just about anyone who consumes caffeine on a regular basis.

 This caffeine-induced headache usually starts behind the eyes and then works its way up the front of the forehead as it develops further, becoming quite debilitating if left unchecked.

-For some, this can trigger a migraine, but for most people a caffeine headache is moderately painful and varies in severity depending on the cause.
+For some people, this can trigger a migraine, but for most people, a caffeine headache is moderately painful and varies in severity depending on the cause.

 Top 5 Causes of a Caffeine Headache